andthum/hpc_submit_scripts/CONTRIBUTING.rst

 stable**.
 This means before you make any changes to the code (e.g. implement a new feature, fix a bug, add a docstring/comment, etc.), create a new branch off of ``main``.
-Your branch name should be descriptive, so that others can see what is being worked on (see Step 2, below).
+Your branch name should be descriptive, so that others can see what is being worked on (see `Step 2<2.
+Create a new topic branch>`_, below).
 Only after your code was tested, has no known bugs and works stable, it can be merged back into the ``main`` branch.

 The following demonstrates an example workflow that can be used as reference.